 b) where the person ceases to be qualified in accordance with sub-section 2C.4.

-2C.3.12, In the event of any actual or forthcoming vacancy on the Advisory Committee, the NSPSO shall notify the NSPI division responsible or the Department of Energy as appropriate in order to secure the nomination of a replacement member or alternate.
+2C.3.12, In the event of any actual or forthcoming vacancy on the Advisory Committee, the NSPSO shall notify the NSPI division responsible or the Department of Natural Resources and Renewables as appropriate in order to secure the nomination of a replacement member or alternate.

 2C.3.13, In the event of vacancy of a membership of the Advisory Committee, the alternate for that position shall act as member pending the appointment of a replacement member.
 Unless precluded by paragraph 2C.3.4, the alternate shall be eligible for nomination as the replacement member.